dan-behar/FileTransfer/README.md

 ## Prerequisites:
 - Have an [AWS Console account](https://github.com/CruzdelCid) and a Google Cloud account
+  - WARNING: Kubernetes service is a little bit expensive.
+We suggest to use the $300 gift that Google Cloud gives
 - Have [Gcloud](https://cloud.google.com/sdk/docs/install) installed in your computer
-  - WARNING: Kubernetes service is a little bit expensive.
-We suggest to use the $300 gift that Google gives

 ## Building the service:
 ### S3